50 Summer Facts That'll Make You Even More Excited for the Season

 The longest barbecue on record lasted 80 hours.

-No matter how epic your summer BBQ, it probably couldn't beat the longest one ever.
+No matter how epic your summer BBQ, it probably can't beat the longest one ever.
 Over the course of 80 hours (or 3.3 days), grillmaster Jan Greef of Columbus, Georgia, cooked up 1,000 hot dogs, 558 burgers, 526 boerewors (South African sausage), 104 pieces of chicken, and 200 pieces of corn.
-He set the record on April 27, 2014, according to Guinness World Records.
+He set the record on Apr.
+27, 2014, according to Guinness World Records.

 There's an annual Underwater Music Festival in the Florida Keys.